 Some truck drivers must haul dangerous or hazardous materials like chemical waste, so they encounter additional rules they have to follow to maintain safety standards.
 Other regulations will apply to truck drivers who transport liquids, cars, or oversized loads.

-Here are some of the other typical duties and responsibilities of truck drivers:
+Below are some other typical duties and responsibilities:

 - Maintain vehicle’s cleanliness and functionality